WindowsAzure-Preview/HOL-IntroToWindowsAzureMediaServices/HOL.md

 ---

 <a name="Exercise2" />
-## Exercise 2: A Console app using the Media Services SDK that uploads, encodes, and streams a video programmatically ##
+## Exercise 2: Building A Console app using the Media Services SDK that uploads, encodes, and streams a video programmatically ##

 In this exercise, you will create a new console application that allows you to perform the different tasks on your Azure Media Services subscription.